sarthakkapila/Kairos/README.md

 ### Workflow of kairos

 The high level workflow is divided into different steps.
-The user selects a base model, for now Gemini-Pro & ollama (probably).
+The user selects a base model, for now Gemini-Pro.
 When provided with the api.
 The user is directed to workspace page where they input a prompt.

 ### DecisonTaker